 We recommend that teams implement a safety program to deliver on ensuring a culture of safety for the team throughout the season covering all aspects of the program.
 You will find an Inspection Sheet in the Appendix, which will serve as a minimum guideline at your events.
-Safety advisors will be on site to mentor and coach teams on proper safety practices.
+Safety Managers and/or UL Safety Advisors will be on site to mentor and coach teams on proper safety practices.